UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 Since `std::array` has more limited use compared with `std::vector`, we will focus the remainder of this section on `std::vector`.
-The interface to `std::array` is very similar, and you can read about this particular container [here](https://en.cppreference.com/w/cpp/container/array).
+The interface to `std::array` is very similar, and you can read about this particular container on [its cpp reference page](https://en.cppreference.com/w/cpp/container/array).
 We will also from here on refer to `std::vector` as a vector, rather than the more general term "array", to match with the name of the class itself.

 ### Creating and Extracting Things from Vectors